liamchampton/tech-days/fundamentals-section/fundamentals.md

 ## Unit testing
 - Go's testing package allows us to write tests, verifications and benchmarks.
-- Coming from other languages, it might seems that Go's standard testing pacakage seems barebones.
+- Coming from other languages, it might seem that Go's standard testing package is barebones.
 - We can supplement it with other third-party libraries, but it's good to start with understanding how to write tests first.
 - Testing concurrent code cannot prove the absence of bugs, but it can give us a statistical confidence of our code's behaviour under certain conditions.